tomchor/pymicra/docs/basics.rst

 .....

 The ``units`` keyword is also very important.
 It tells Pymicra in which units each variable is being measured.
-Units are handled by |pint|_, so for more details on how to define the units please refer to their documentation.
+Units are handled by Pint_, so for more details on how to define the units please refer to their documentation.
 Suffices to say here that the format of the units are pretty intuitive.
 Some quick remarks are